DheerajKumarRoy/IoT/README.md

    - Point your IR remote at the receiver and press configured buttons to toggle switches.
 3. **Control with BLE App**:
    - Open your BLE app, pair it with the ESP32, and send commands to toggle switches.
+4. **Timer to schedule switches**:
+   - timer can be set in minutes for schedule on/off for a specfic switch to save electricity.
 ---

 ## File Structure
-- `main.py`: The main script that initializes the system and handles control logic.
+- `main.py`: The main script that initializes the system, relay operations and handles control logic.
-- `ir_handler.py`: Processes IR signals and maps them to actions.
+- `ir_rx.py`: Processes IR signals and maps them to actions.
-- `ble_handler.py`: Manages BLE communication for switch control.
+- `BLE_conn.py`: Manages BLE communication for switch control.
-- `relay_controller.py`: Abstracts relay operations for easy integration.

 ---